-The Specification Committee ballot and the Creation Review run in parallel for a minimum of one week.
+The Specification Committee ballot and the Creation Review may run in parallel.
 The Project Proposal text must not be changed during the Creation Review period.
 If changes are required during this period, the Project Proposal is pushed back into the Proposal Phase.